nstack/nstack-examples/iris/README.md

 predict : PlantInfo -> PlantSpecies
 ```

-This service is used within `Classify.Workflow` to create specific workflows that expose it over http and wire it up to a Postgres database containing sample data to classify.
+This service is used to create specific workflows that expose it over http and wire it up to a Postgres database containing sample data to classify.

 ### Usage